Online Guide for Newcomers to Prince Edward Island - Canada

 Drug Cost Assistance Programs

-There are other PEI government programs which help people with the cost of prescription medicines.
-They are:
+There are many PEI government programs which help people with the cost of prescription medicines.
+[See Related Resources]

 Benefits received through some of these programs are based on the recipient's level of income.